JakeOlsenDesign/jodportfolio/src/content/projects/glaucomflecken-1.md

   the caregiver perspective.
 descriptionimage: /assets/images/blog/website-portfolio-mockup_glaucomflecken-copy-2048x1005.webp
 image: /assets/images/blog/glaucomflecken-intro.webp
-objective: Glaucomflecken was looking to take their online presence to the next level.
-While experiencing success
+objective: Glaucomflecken was looking to take its online presence to the next level.
+In addition to Will and Kristin’s massive success through social media, they needed to build a recognizable brand and online hub for their followers, sponsors, and event coordinators to show people what they represent, promote their podcast, and live show engagements.
 goals: Create the Glaucomflecken’s a brand that provides wisdom and hope infused with feelings of humor and joy.
 Utilize the chosen brand direction to design a new website that is built to scale alongside with new goals and an